Protein How Much Do I Need?

 This is NOT the RDA.

-The RDA reflects the MINIMUM amount of dietary Protein required to meet the indispensable amino acid requirements.
+The RDA reflects theย MINIMUMย amount of requiredย to meet the indispensable amino acid requirements.

 The AMDR is the Acceptable Macro-Nutrient Distribution Ranges